Most Forgiving Putters In 2026 Tested And Reviewed

 Alignment Aids

-Different putter have different alignment aids
+Different alignment aids

-On a blade putter head style, this is limited to something as simple as a dot or a dash either on the top of the blade or on the back flange of the putter.
+On a blade putter style, this is limited to something as simple as a dot or a dash either on the top of the blade or on the back flange of the putter.

-With the advent of the mallet and super-size mallets of today the alignment aids have become a huge focal point of the club.
-With more “real estate” we can see everything from a humongous line all the way down the back to sets of parallel lines - sometimes one large and others dashed, or three stripes as with Callaway’s “Triple Track” technology.
+With the advent of the mallet and super-size mallets of today, the alignment aids have become a huge focal point of the club.
+With more “real estate” we can see everything from a humongous line all the way down the back to sets of parallel alignment lines - sometimes one large and others dashed, or three stripes as with Callaway’s “Triple Track” technology.

 The most successful of all of these, however, may be Odyssey’s “2 Ball” design that presents a very unique way for the golfer to perceive alignment without feeling as technical as the lines and stripes of other models.